pranjal-sahu-developer/hospital-near/README.md

 # Hospital NearMe

-Hospital Finder is a React-based web application that allows users to log in via Google authentication, fetch their current location, and display nearby hospitals on an interactive map.
+Hospital NearMe is a React-based web application that allows users to log in via Google authentication, fetch their current location, and display nearby hospitals on an interactive map.
-\

 ## Features

 - **Google Authentication**: Secure login using Google Sign-In.